Date: 26 Sep 19

 Istanbul's Grand Bizarre is located on the Europe side of the city.
 One of the largest and oldest bizarre's in the world, it comprises of around 4,000 shops to explore and haggle your way through.

 It's vibrant colours and ability to shop for anything from rugs, towels, jewelry, clothes, food and household items makes it a fun place to explore and a must see on your places to visit.

-Don't forget to hunt down and try or purchase some authentic Turkish delights!
+Don't forget to hunt down some authentic Turkish delights!

 3. Explore the Asian side of Istanbul

 The oldest, more industrial side of Istanbul lies on the Asian side of the Bosporus strait.
 Don't let this fool you though, there is surprisingly so much to see and do that we were kicking ourselves we did not get to exploring earlier.

 Anatolian Side, as it is known to the locals, is full of shops, cafes, pubs, restaurants and quirky street art.
 You will find a lot of the younger locals hanging out in these areas as it has a more 'bohemian' feel to the place.

 4. Explore the European side of Istanbul